 A marine food diet high in critical brain building nutrients, especially DHA, phospholipids and B12, is the best explanation for our cerebral expansion.
 “Docosahexaenoic acid (DHA), the omega-3 fatty acid that is found in large amounts in seafood, boosts brain growth in mammals.
 That is why a dolphin has a much bigger brain than a zebra, though they have roughly the same body sizes.
 The dolphin has a diet rich in DHA.
 The crucial point is that without a high DHA diet from seafood we could not have developed our big brains.
 We got smart from eating fish and living in water.” says Crawford.

 The dry weight of the brain in 60 per cent fat and DHA makes up over 90 per cent of the structural fat of neurons (brain and nerve cells).
 The intelligent membrane that makes up all neurons is composed of phosphorylated DHA – that is DHA attached to phospholipids.
 The most abundant phospholipid is phosphatidyl choline, found predominantly in fish, eggs and organ meats.
-These are bound together by a process called methylation, itself dependent on vitamins B12, folate and B6.
+These are bound together by a process called methylationMethylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, itself dependent on vitamins B12, folate and B6.
 While folate and B6 is found in both plant foods and seafood, B12 is only found in foods of animal origin, and is especially high in all marine foods.

 The evidence that exists suggests we were eating a diet rich in marine food, as well as plant foods along the water’s edge, enjoying the ‘fruité del mare’.
 We would have eaten much more than we do today – at least double the calories.
 Today’s convenience world has dramatically reduced the calories we need to expend hunting and gathering food, travelling and staying warm.